Muzietto/es6-lambda-calculus/README.md

     EQUAL(THREE)(FOUR); // FALSE
     EQUAL(THREE)(THREE); // TRUE

-  all the recursive function that in the previous paragraph have been created by cheating with JavaScript's lazy `if then else` operator can now be implemented in pure λ-calculus notation.
+  all the recursive functions that in the previous paragraph have been created by cheating with JavaScript's lazy `if then else` operator can now be implemented in pure λ-calculus notation.

 ###### NB: this paragraph about laziness is not coming from the Michaelson book; it is instead an original contribution (with a big credit due to @MirkoBonadei)